SirPepe/html-import/readme.md

 * `importfail` Fires when importing content has failed (e.g. due to 404).
 The event object implements a property `detail` that contains the reason for the failure.
 * `importabort` Fires when the element was about to import content, but got interrupted (e.g. by a new `src` value) before it could finish

 All four events bubble and are not cancelable.
-Not that you can use old-school attribute event handlers a la `<html-import onimportdone="...">` in addition to `addEventListener()`.
+Not that you can use old-school attribute event handlers a la `<html-import onimportdone="...">` in addition to `addEventListener()`, all thanks to [@sirpepe/oneventmixin](https://www.npmjs.com/package/@sirpepe/oneventmixin).

 #### Methods